Trello Review

 When you first fire up Trello, you’ll quickly discover that it’s a pretty bare-bones platform, but all of this can change instantly thanks to unlimited power-ups (integrations).
 Where many platforms tend to limit the number of integrations per plan, Trello does you a solid by letting you use as many as you want.

 Jump into the power-ups menu and you’ll find 23 native integrations, plus dozens of integrations for third-party applications.
-You can integrate Trello with tools like Slack, Microsoft Teams, Gmail, Google Drive and OneDrive, Harvest, Mailchimp, Power BI, and many other tools and project management suites.
+You can integrate Trello with tools like Slack, Microsoft Teams, Gmail, Google Drive and OneDrive, Harvest, Mailchimp, Power BI, Jira and many other tools and project management suites.
 We wish we could list them all, but there are too many.

 Trello even has a community on GitHub where developers share open-source integrations, which is something most platforms don’t offer.
 You do need to pay attention, though.
 While many integrations are free, some power-ups have associated fees.
-Thanks to the unlimited software integrations that can be made with Trello, you can make Trello anything you want it to be.
+Developers can also use the robust Trello API to create custom integrations and workflows.

 You can have Trello generate reports automatically based on task status.
 You can send auto-generated emails to team members, set tasks to happen automatically on a schedule, and have Trello ping team members on Slack when, say, one of their task cards is updated.
 Trello excels when it comes to integrations and automations.